areleu/vencopy/docs/software/diarybuilders.rst

   driving (function
   :py:meth:`diarybuilders.TimeDiscretiser.__uncontrolled_charging_driving`) or are parked (function :py:meth:`diarybuilders.TimeDiscretiser.__uncontrolled_charging_parking`).
-- Profile for the electric demand `drain`: The discretisation and timseries creation for the drain profiles is carried out by distributing the value for the profile equally across the number of timestamp in which there is an electric consumption (function
+- Profile for the electric demand `drain`: The discretisation and timeseries creation for the drain profiles is carried out by distributing the value for the profile equally across the number of timestamp in which there is an electric consumption (function